5jjCopter/EzWifibroadcast/How-to's.md

 Currently, recording is limited to ~13 minutes due to the temporary storage being a ram disk.
 You can set `VIDEO_TMP=sdcard`to use the sdcard as temporary storage.
 Boot-up will take a little longer the first timeafter this option has been set, as the temporary storage on the sdcard needs to be prepared first.
 **WARNING:** Due to issues with the linux kernel, this may lead to video stuttering badblocks or video freezing.
 Use a fast sdcard to mitigate this and test thoroughly before flying!

+## Setting up R/C over Wifibroadcast with a Joystick

+The R/C link from ground Pi to air Pi uses MSP (MultiWii Serial Protocol).
+This is also what is being output on the air Pi serial port.
+To use it with other protocols, you can use an Arduino with code by Anemostec to convert the R/C data from MSP to PPM for example.

+Obviously, to get the same R/C range as video range, you need the same transmit power on both sides, so using a high-power card on the aircraft and only low-power cards on the ground won't make much sense, as the control range will be shorter than the video range.

+Currently, there is no RSSI display for the R/C connection on the RX OSD, so you have to make sure, that R/C range is greater than video range.
+This is achieved by three things:

+- R/C control is sent with lower bitrate, yielding slightly higher sensitivity and thus more range than the video link
+- R/C control is sent with a rate of 100 packets per seconds or to say it differently, the stick positions are updated every 10ms.
+This allows for quite high packetloss rates (as long as there are not too many consecutive packets lost) since even with a packetloss rate of 50%, we'd still receive 50 stick positions per seconds which should still be sufficient for control.
+The video link however, will not tolerate 50% packetloss, so the R/C link should be more robust than the video link
+- R/C control uses shorter packets (MSP is only 26bytes payload compared to the 1024 bytes used for the video link), this reduces the probability of collisions and thus packetloss

+Be careful, this feature has not been tested much, RTH or autopilot is recommended

+### 1. Configure R/C general parameters in wifibroadcast-1.txt (both on TX and RX)

+- set `ENABLE_RC=Y`
+- For the onboard Pi serial port leave default `RC_SERIALPORT=/dev/serial0`, if using an external USB2Serial adapter, set `RC_SERIALPORT=/dev/ttyUSB0`
+- Choose the mode in which the R/C packets are to be transmitted:
+  `RC_TXMODE=single` uses a single wifi card on the RX for transmitting R/C packets `RC_TXMODE=alternate` uses two cards on the RX for transmitting R/C packets in an alternating pattern (i.e. packet 1 on card1, packet2 on card2, packet3 on card1, packet4 on card2 and so forth)
+  `RC_TXMODE=duplicate` also uses two cards, but sends each R/C packet out twice, one on each interface.
+- Chose which cards on the RX you want to use for transmitting R/C packets by setting `RC_NICS` to the MAC address of these cards, e.g. `RC_NICS="24050f0f4175"`
+- If you are using Atheros cards, login to the linux system on the _RX_, then:
+  - type `rw` to make filesystem writeable
+  - type `nano /etc/modprobe.d/ath9k_htc.conf`
+  - inside that file, change `fw_bitrate=18` to `fw_bitrate=12`
+  - Hit `CTRL-X`to exit the editor, answer `Y` to save the file
+  - typ `reboot`to re-start and apply the bitrate change

+###2.
+Configure joystick related settings in joyconfig.txt
+- Axis mapping to ROLL, PITCH, etc. is pre-configured for a Taranis in USB mode, if you use something else, you need to change numbers so that they match the corresponding controls.

+- `#define AXIS0_INITIAL=`sets the initial values for the controls.
+This is necessary, as it is currently not possible to detect the stick positions until they have been moved.
+For yaw, roll, pitch you probably want 1500, for throttle 1000.

+For a Taranis in Joystick mode, This should do:

+`#define AXIS0_INITIAL 1500`

+`#define AXIS1_INITIAL 1500`

+`#define AXIS2_INITIAL 1000`

+`#define AXIS3_INITIAL 1500`

+###3.
+Wiring
+Connect the serial port RX pin of your flight control to the serial port TX pin on the Raspberry.
+The Pi uses 3.3V logic level on the serial ports, make sure your flight control also uses 3.3V, or it might not reliably detect the serial signal (See https://pinout.xyz/ for pinout).

+###4.
+Testing
+- Connect a monitor (either HDMI or composite, if composite, uncomment `sdtv_mode=2` in config.txt) to the _TX_ Pi
+- Start up both TX and RX Pi
+- Connect Joystick or Taranis in Joystick mode (Taranis needs to be powered before connecting)
+- Do a ground test for correct packet reception and signal on the _TX_ monitor:
+  - in the uppermost line, you will see dbm and blocks info, it should be counting up and should not show any badblocks
+  - increase distance to the aircraft until you are at the end of the video range.
+R/C control should now still work, you should _not_ see lots of badblocks on the TX monitor in the uppermost line.
+- If everything works as expected, fly.
+Be careful, this feature has not been tested much, RTH or autopilot is recommended